WIN-Services/backend-interview/README.md

 Trade offs: For the sake of project I havent created a centralized datastore which should have handled all db operations, so that all db operations could be handled from one place.
 Also in update part of code i need to add the versioning based update to handle dirty updates.

+For the sake of project I have not implemented a common response pattern, If i had to do this in production I would create a common response and filter response using response DTOs (currently missing in the project).

 ## Installation